top of page

 • Spencer Turner

-If your child is in our Skills Academy, Competitive Development, or County Development Squads, you may have already come across Swim England Rankings.
-This is often the first moment swimming feels “official” — times appear online, filters sort results, and suddenly every swim has a number attached to it.
+If your child is in our Skills Academy, Competitive Development, or County Development Squad, you may have already come across Swim England Rankings.
+This is often the first moment swimming feels official.
+Times appear online, filters sort results and suddenly every swim has a number attached to it.

 It’s natural for parents to be curious, even a little anxious.
 But at this stage, Rankings should be seen as a helpful guide, not a pressure point.
-One of the most important things to remember is that Rankings always highlight a swimmer’s best time from the last 12 months — not every swim they’ve ever done.
+One of the most important things to remember is that Rankings always highlight a swimmer’s best time from the last 12 months, not every swim they have ever done.

-At Bluefins, our focus is on long-term progress and enjoyment of the sport. 💙 This guide explains how the Swim England official Rankings work, what matters, and what doesn’t — so you can support your swimmer in the most positive way.
+At Bluefins, our focus is on long-term progress and enjoyment of the sport.
+This guide explains how the Swim England official Rankings work, what matters, and what does not, so you can support your swimmer in the most positive way.

 What Are Rankings?

-• Coaches, meet organisers, and County/Regional teams use them to check qualifying standards.
+• Coaches, meet organisers and County teams use them to check qualifying standards

 The Filters That Matter